siyul-park/uniflow/docs/debugging.md

 ### Breakpoints

-This command lists all currently set breakpoints.
-It allows you to check the location and status of each breakpoint.
+Lists all currently set breakpoints, showing their locations and statuses.

 ```sh
 (debug) breakpoints